 We can’t believe that GM would send us out on the road knowing we have bad piston rings.
 The bad piston rings were the whole reason for the letter.
 Why would you not repair something you know is a bad product?
 Regardless if there was engine sludge or not, GM should at least repair the piston rings as stated in their letter.
 We are still within the 7 years or 120,000 mile warranty and have plenty of time before it runs out.
 We will be posting this review everywhere we can find until this matter is resolved.
 Thank you for reading and hopefully you don’t end up in the same situation as us.

-Review about: General Motors Car Warranty.
+Product or Service Mentioned: General Motors Car Warranty.

 Reason of review: Warranty issue.